pingcap/website/markdown-pages/careers/demand-generation-specialist.md

 location: San Mateo • Full Time
 ---

+# Customer Success Engineer

-# What we are looking for:
+## What we are looking for:

 - Strong background in Linux/Unix administration;
 - Minimum 3 years of experience in designing, building, testing, and maintaining enterprise software applications;